robstave/Meowcards/cards/go/go-qz2-b.md

 What is the significance of Go's work stealing scheduler?

-A) It allows goroutines to be migrated between OS threads
+- A. It allows goroutines to be migrated between OS threads
-B) It provides cooperative rather than preemptive scheduling
+- B. It provides cooperative rather than preemptive scheduling
-C) It optimizes CPU cache usage through processor affinity
+- C. It optimizes CPU cache usage through processor affinity
-D) It enables goroutines to have priorities
+- D. It enables goroutines to have priorities

 ### Back

-**A) It allows goroutines to be migrated between OS threads**
+**A. It allows goroutines to be migrated between OS threads**

 Go's work-stealing scheduler efficiently distributes goroutines across available OS threads (M:N scheduling model), allowing idle threads to "steal" work from busy threads' queues.
 This maximizes CPU utilization and adapts to varying workloads dynamically.